foxamanda2/FirstBankOfSuncoast/README.md

   while (userChoice==false)

   2. Menu Options ("Would you like to?");
-     -View
+     - View
-     --Savings
+     - Savings
-     --Checking
+     - Checking
-     -Balance
+     - Balance
-     --Savings
+     - Savings
-     --Checking
+     - Checking
-     -Deposit
+     - Deposit
-     --Savings
+     - Savings
-     --Checking
+     - Checking
-     -Withdraw
+     - Withdraw
-     --Savings
+     - Savings
-     --Checking
+     - Checking
-     -Quit
+     - Quit

   if (userChoice==View)

-  -Write a question (savings or checking)
+  - Write a question (savings or checking)
-  -If question answer is savings
+  - If question answer is savings
-  --find savings
+    - find savings
-  --print Transaction history
+    - print Transaction history
-  -If question answer is checking
+  - If question answer is checking
-  --find checking
+    - find checking
-  --print checking
+    - print checking
-  --print Transaction history
+    - print Transaction history

   if (userChoice==Deposit) ADD

-  -Write a question (savings or checking)
+  - Write a question (savings or checking)
-  --var newAccount=Answer (savings or checkings)
+    - var newAccount=Answer (savings or checkings)
-  -How much do you want to add?
+  - How much do you want to add?
-  --var newAmount= answer (How much)
+    - var newAmount= answer (How much)
-  --var newTransfer=deposit (deposit or withdraw)
+    - var newTransfer=deposit (deposit or withdraw)

   var newtransaction= new Transaction()